In the various accounting forums on Facebook and LinkedIn, I see lots of accountants asking “what’s the new Director’s salary from April 2026”.

 And, perhaps the most important figure:

-🔸What ££ figure, after tax, is a minimum they need to draw from the company?
+What ยฃยฃ figure, after tax, is a minimum you need to draw from the company each year?

 What should I do now?